-A document provided as part of Government supported schemes, such as Help to Buy and First Homes to allow your reservation to go ahead.
+A document provided as part of Government supported schemes, such as First Homes to allow your reservation to go ahead.

 Authority to Exchange (ATE)

-A document provided as part of Government supported schemes, such as Help to Buy and First Homes to allow your conveyancer to exchange contracts.
+A document provided as part of Government supported schemes, such as First Homes to allow your conveyancer to exchange contracts.